IntuitionLabs

 Despite optimistic scenarios, critical issues remain:

-Model Updates and Staleness: LLM knowledge cuts off at training.
-GPT-4’s knowledge is generally pre-2023.
-For rapidly advancing fields (e.g. CRISPR, AI itself), this lag matters.
+• Model Updates and Staleness: LLM knowledge cuts off at training.
+While frontier models like GPT-5.2 and Gemini 2.5 Pro now have training data extending into late 2025 (a significant improvement over GPT-4’s pre-2023 cutoff), for rapidly advancing fields (e.g. CRISPR, AI itself), even a few months of lag matters.
 Domain experts will likely maintain evergreen databases or connect to literature servers so the copilot can fetch the latest info.
 Otherwise, models could repeat outdated protocols.

 Future Opportunities